 A picture of your health

 We’re pleased to offer the only in-hospital stationary positron emission tomography/computed tomography (PET/CT) scanner in our area.
 This revolutionary equipment provides our physicians with highly detailed images of the body to assist in the diagnosis of cancer, cardiac, and neurological disorders.
 Conveniently located at Freeman Hospital East, the unit features a private treatment room and an enclosed suite.
-We combine cutting-edge technology with the knowledge of our team of board-certified radiologists and registered technologists to offer superior diagnostic capabilities.
+We combine this cutting-edge technology with the expert care provided by our team of board-certified radiologists and registered technologists to give you superior diagnostic care.

 SmartScore is recommended for people with two or more of the following characteristics: